terciodejesus/chordix/README.md

 # Chordix
-Chordix is a simple project developed in JavaScript using [Tone.js](https://github.com/Tonejs/Tone.js/) on Web Audio API that allows to users to execute guitar musical notes from chords in HTML format.
+Chordix is a beta project developed in JavaScript using [Tone.js](https://github.com/Tonejs/Tone.js/) on Web Audio API that allows to users to execute guitar musical notes from chords in HTML format.

 The application focuses on singers to produce vocal self-development where barriers such as learning in an instrument can be difficult,